minecraburn/DNN_for_Celegans/readme.md

 5. For extra1 and extra2, the purpose are same for extra1/2 in python code.
 Please run 1 and run statetr.m before running e1.m and e2.m.
 To run e1.m, please first load tranp first and then run e1.m.
 To run e2.m, please first load two linep in linep2_1.mat and linep2_2.mat and make linep to be the sum of them.

+6. To get the state transistion probability, run extra/statetr.m

 Update：figures are disordered, thus comment in the code may not match the figure in paper.